bazimogmbh/EasyPurchase/README.md

 - `isSubscribed` (Bool): A published property that indicates whether the user is currently subscribed.
 - `isLifetimeSubscription` (Bool): A published property that indicates whether the user has a lifetime subscription.
 - `offers` ([Offer]): A published array of available offers.
+- `defaultOffer` (Offer): A property that indicates default offer(first selected offer from offers).

 ### Public Functions